nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 - 1f.
-PlanEase detects that event already exists.
+PlanEase detects that the event already exists.

     - 1f1.
 PlanEase shows an error message.